What is MythX?

 In short, MythX doesn’t replace an audit; it prepares you for one.

 What is residual risk?

 Residual risk is the probability of a vulnerability being in the part of the smart contracts that have not received in-depth analysis.
 The longer the analysis runs for, the lower the residual risk will be.

 What are the benefits of a longer computing time?

 With more computing time dedicated to each analysis, MythX will be more likely to detect even deeper hidden security bugs in the smart contract code and minimize residual risk.
 The Deep scan feature available in our Professional plan also enables users to ensure functional correctness of their smart contracts with high confidence.

 How do I get started using MythX?

-Register for a free account, then use a tool of your choice and configure it with your Ethereum address and password.
+Register for an account, select a subscription plan or buy an scan pack, then use a tool of your choice and configure it with your API key.
 For a detailed walkthrough, see our Getting Started guide.

 Can I use MythX in [my favorite IDE or code editor]?